markmartorilopez/OChemR/ReadMe.md

 * Dropout: 0.1

 ##### Multi Head Self-Attention
+Encoder-decoder attention files can be found in the Backend-Output-detections path.
 <p align="center">
   <a>
     <img src="github/images/attention.png" alt="Encoder Attention at random points of the image." width=575 height=250>